Celarity Blog • Updated Dec 20, 2021

 Best Practices to Ensure Success When Switching Leadership Roles: Part I – The Challenges

-Best Practices to Ensure Success When Switching Leadership Roles: Part I – The Challenges, is part of a five-part series and was edited when the series was published
+Best Practices to Ensure Success When Switching Leadership Roles: Part I – The Challenges, is part of a five-part series and was edited when the series was published.

 You’re comfortable in your current marketing leadership role, but lately, you’ve been thinking you may be ready for a new challenge.
-Before you consider switching marketing leadership roles, I recommend that you examine four key challenges:
+Before you consider switching marketing leadership roles, we recommend that you examine four key challenges:

 - Can you make a marketing leadership change without losing your full compensation, including salary and other financial incentives?

 - When is the right time of the year to make a change in your leadership role to soften the impact on your total compensation?

 - How long will it take to find a new marketing leadership role once you start looking?

 - How can you ensure proper compensation for the money you leave on the table if you decide to depart before being fully vested?

 In this five-part series, Best Practices to Ensure Success When Switching Leadership Roles, we’ll outline the top challenges that marketing leaders like you may contemplate when considering finding a new opportunity.

 In this first article, we’ll uncover questions you should be asking to ensure you know how your 401(k) or profit-sharing plan is structured and review what it means if you decide to leave sooner than expected.